at0mic-l1mbo/html_parser/README.md

-# Web Crawler and DNS Resolver
+<h1 align="center">😈 HTML Parser </h1><br/>

 ![Project Logo](link_to_your_logo.png)

 ## Overview

-This Rust-based web crawler and DNS resolver provide a powerful and flexible tool for extracting information from web pages and resolving associated IP addresses.
+This Rust-based html parser that provides a powerful and flexible tool for extracting information from web pages and resolving associated IP addresses.
 With a sleek command-line interface, it's designed for simplicity and efficiency.

-## Features
+## 🔑 Features:

 - **Randomized IP Spoofing**: Utilizes random IP addresses for web requests to enhance anonymity.
 - **User-Agent Rotation**: Employs fake User-Agents for each request, adding an extra layer of disguise.